ArthurSonzogni/postwimp/README.md

-postwimp
+Ensimag Post-WIMP project
 ========

-A 3D painting software.
+A 3D painting software with your two hands.

 Video
 =====